 Through the enhanced Request for Reconsideration process (see Recommendation #8: Improving ICANN’s Request for Reconsideration Process), the CCWG-Accountability has given increased responsibility to the Ombudsman.

 The Ombudsman can perform a critical role in ensuring that ICANN is transparent and accountable, preventing and resolving disputes, supporting consensus-development, and protecting bottom-up, multistakeholder decision-making at ICANN.
-ICANN's Office of Ombudsman must have a clear charter that reflects, supports, and respects the organization’s Mission, Commitments and Core Values, and must have sufficient authority and independence to ensure that it can perform these important roles effectively.
+ICANN's Office of Ombudsman must have a clear charter that reflects, supports, and respects ICANN’s Mission, Commitments and Core Values, and must have sufficient authority and independence to ensure that it can perform these important roles effectively.
 As part of Work Stream 2, the CCWG will evaluate the current Ombudsman charter and operations against industry best practices and recommend any changes necessary to ensure that the ICANN Ombudsman has the tools, independence, and authority needed to be an effective voice for ICANN stakeholders.

 Interim Bylaw